| Title: | Mixed-Effects REML Incorporating Generalized Inverses |

 A character indicating whether forward, combined, or backward finite differences (“fdiff”, “cdiff”, or “bdiff”, respectively) are to be calculated. |

-containing any of the previous
+A list or matrix containing any of the previous

 parameters described above, or the following that are in addition to or